jamaaldev/birthday-check/README.md

   JointYears.YearJoint('user.joint','options')
   `

-## Notes: `This is Beta Release Final please use 2.1.6 or up Future Release`:mega:
+## Notes: `This is Final Release please use 2.1.7 or up Future Release`:mega:

  ## Use:<br>
 This module package is For FrontEnd and BackEnd You can Use Import To Work With it, You Can use Require asWell:  Caution it Will Break your Code if You use both import and Require at the same Project,  This information is Those newbie Developers.